toptal/haste-server/about.md

 Haste is the prettiest, easiest to use pastebin ever made.

+## Customized version (HastePad)

+This is not the original version, you'll find the original version at : https://github.com/seejohnrun/haste-server

+This version is from here : https://github.com/mtudury/haste-server

+This version is customized in order to add/change some features :

+- Live saving : Do not loose your work when closing your browser
+- List document
+- Delete document

+It main usage would be like a notepad online (mono user)

 ## Basic Usage

 Type what you want me to see, click "Save", and then copy the URL.
 Send that